alibaba/hooks/packages/hooks/src/useRequest/doc/index/index.en-US.md

 <code src="./demo/manual.tsx" />

-In the above two examples, we demonstrated the most basic usage of useRequest.
-Next, we will introduce the features of useRequest one by one.
+In the above two examples, we demonstrated the most basic usages of `useRequest`.
+Next, we will introduce the features of `useRequest` one by one.